preternatural-explore/photo-translator/README.md

 # PhotoTranslator: Generate Creative Sentences in a Foreign Language from a Photo
 The PhotoTranslator app leverages OpenAI's Vision API to bring translations into the user's surroundings seamlessly.
 Users can simply take a photo, and the app, using an on-device YOLO model, identifies objects within the image.
-Then, creative sentences in the target language are generated about the picture in general and each object specifically, making learning a new language an engaging and immersive experience.
+Then, creative sentences in the target language are generated about the picture in general and each object specifically along with the foreign language audio using ElevenLabs API, making learning a new language an engaging and immersive experience.

 ## Installation